Dreaming of something exciting?

 BY RONIKA MARANDI

-This past spring, I took a leap into the unknown and spent four months in Italy studying international business.
+This past spring, I took a leap into the unknown and spent four & half months in Italy studying international business at Kent State University in Florence.
 One Monday in April I decided to take a train to Milan and attend the Milan Design Week 2025!

-Move aside Fashion week, the new buzz for brands is Design week.
-A week where the Italian city is filled with creative installations and transforms into a center where creativity, branding, and cultural influence.
+All I have to say is move aside Fashion week, the new buzz is Design week.
+A brand's haven for environmental marketing, a week where city of Milan is filled with creative installations and transforms into a center of creativity, branding, and cultural influence.
 Brands and designers from all over the world visit to showcase their new designs, products.
-What I liked the most is: unlike Fashion week, DW is not only luxury clothing brands but also other industries, from car shows, to chandeliers, chairs, glass, to toilets. yes Toilets, we'll get into that a bit later on.
+What I liked the most is: unlike Fashion week, DW is not only luxury clothing brands but also other industries, from electric cars, new Samsung air conditioner, crystal chandeliers, chair furniture shows, art, to toilets. yes Toilets, we'll get into that a bit later on.
+Design week expands to multiple districts around the city, I did not have the chance to look at them all however lets discuss some of the brand installations that remained memorable.

-Lexus for example, took a different route by collaborating with Tokyo-based creative agency SIX and design studio STUDEO.
-They crafting a multi-room exhibit to unveil their electric "A-Un, an immersive installation exploring the future of next-generation human-machine mobility.
-A-Un is inspired by Lexus’ next-generation cockpit interface for electric vehicles, Black Butterfly...
-The installation comes to life as visitors approach, responding to their heartbeats to create a unique, immersive experience." - Lexus Europe.
-Each room you entered unfolded another chapter of their electric car’s story from the initial interaction with the "Black Butterfly, a massive hand-woven screen that emerges within the installation, one room highlighting live data of how much air their electric innovations had already cleaned the air.
-The anticipation built as you walked through, until the final reveal: the car itself, glowing in a darkened room.
+The first rooms' installation comes to life as visitors approach, responding to their heartbeats to create a unique, immersive experience. - Lexus Europe.
+Each room you enter unfolded another chapter of their electric car’s story.
+Initially it was a "massive hand-woven screen that emerges within the installation, one room highlighting live data of how much air their electric innovations had already cleaned the air.
+The anticipation built as you walked through, until the final reveal room, the car itself, glowing in a darkened room.
 THIS IS HOW YOU launch a product.

 Next, drum roll please: the toilet exhibit

 I walked into this not knowing what to expect, Geberit had transformed a functional product, their new toilet and gravity sinks into a sensory journey with its “Where Water Meets Design” installation.
 The multi-room exhibit celebrated the element of water, turning its movement into an immersive almost meditative experience.
-Very on brand for a bathroom I will say.
-Though details weren't the main attraction as the product specs showed up on smaller screens on the side walls every now and then, the focus was on the interactive water dynamics clearly elevated a utilitarian item into a moment of pause and reflection tapping into the consumers' sensory system almost immidetly as you stepped into the room with illuminated water displays, ambient water sound, and movement made the familiar feel elevated.
+I LOVED IT, very on brand for a bathroom I will say.
+Though features of this product weren't the main attraction I had to physically look for product specs which showed up on smaller screens occasionally on the side walls, the focus was on the interactive water dynamics clearly elevating a utilitarian item into a moment of pause and reflection tapping into the consumers' sensory system.
+As you stepped into the room, you were met with illuminated waves and water in motion displayed in a dark room, ambient relaxing water sounds, and the movement made the familiar look of the simple element of water feel elevated.

 .